 Maamoul Mold For Pistachios

-This mold is a hand-carved wooden mold that is perfect for making maamoul, a traditional Middle Eastern pastry stuffed with dates, pistachios or walnuts.
+This hand-carved wooden mold is perfect for making maamoul, a traditional Middle Eastern pastry stuffed with dates, pistachios, or walnuts.
 Wooden molds work best because the dough tends to stick.
-In fact, the shape of the maamoul signifies the stuffing, in this case, this oblong mold is for making pistachio stuffed maamoul.
+The shape of the maamoul signifies the stuffing, in this case, this oblong mold is for making pistachio-stuffed maamoul.

 All our molds are made from NON-TREATED wood.